zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Pamela ends our dialogue by saying, “Wow, what a di lemma.”
 A “dilemma” (dilemma) is a difficult problem or situation where  the solution or the answer isn’t clear.
 You’re not sure what to do or how you should  make a decision about this problem.

-Now let’s listen to the dialogue, this time at a no rmal speed.
+Now let’s listen to the dialogue, this time at a normal speed.

 [start of dialogue]

 Lorenzo: I wouldn’t post all of those photos on soc ial media sites.

 Pamela: Why not?
-Only my friends and family are goi ng to see them.
+Only my friends and family are going to see them.

 Lorenzo: I wouldn’t be so sure.
 And I wouldn’t post  all of that personal data either, or divulge personal information.
 You don’t know who may gain access to your page.